mkonicek/antha/antha/component/an/AnthaAcademy/Lesson1_RunningWorkflows/readme_Lesson1_runningworkflows.md

 (components) which are to be run.
 This could be:

-(A) a single element run once
+(Folder A) a single element run once.

-(B) parallel copies of a single element run in parallel, for example multiple runs of the same protocol for different samples or with different conditions.
+(Folder B) parallel copies of a single element run in parallel, for example multiple runs of the same protocol for different samples or with different conditions.

-(C) multiple different elements run at the same time
+(Folder C) multiple different elements run at the same time

-(C) multiple elements which may be connected; i.e. one or more outputs (ports) from a source element (src) may feed in as inputs (also ports) into the downstream target element (tgt).
+(Folder C) multiple elements which may be connected; i.e. one or more outputs (ports) from a source element (src) may feed in as inputs (also ports) into the downstream target element (tgt).

-The following figure shows the workflow represented by the workflow file in folder (c) showing 4 processes; 2 of which are connected (sample and sampleall).
+The following figure shows the workflow represented by the workflow file in folder C showing 4 processes; 2 of which are connected (sample and sampleall).

 ![workflowc](sampleall.png)